hariprasathjm/hariprasathjm/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I have successfully graduated with a Bachelor's Degree in Computer Science and Engineering from the esteemed Dr. NGP Institute of Technology, Coimbatore..\
 🌱 &nbsp;I'm on track for learning more about Full stack Web development and Java Swing Framework.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Problem Solving and hit the gym /side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!

 <h3> 🛠 &nbsp;Languages and Tools</h3>